Find a mentor

 What I look for in a mentor

 - This person should be at least a couple of levels of experience beyond my own.
-Anakin Skyalker had Obi-Wan Kenobi, Daniel-san had Mr. Miyagi and if you are a mid level manager, you want to find a Director or VP.
+Anakin Skywalker had Obi-Wan Kenobi, Daniel-san had Mr. Miyagi and if you are a mid-level manager, you want to find a Director or VP.
 Someone with only a few additional years of experience probably won’t have the insight you are looking for.

 - If you belong to a minority, there are benefits to finding a mentor that has overcome similar challenges.
 I am not saying it is required, I am saying there are benefits.

-Here is the usual list of apprehension and push back I hear when I suggest looking for mentor:
+List of apprehension and push back I hear when I suggest looking for the mentor

 - “I don’t think I can approach my current Director of VP.”